1946 Michigan Intercollegiate Athletic Association football season: Alma

 The 1946 Alma Scots football team represented Alma College of Alma, Michigan.
 In their first year under head coach Steve Sebo, the Scots compiled a 2–5 record (2–3 against MIAA opponents), finished in a tie for fourth place in the MIAA, and were outscored by a total of 117 to 59.

 Alma back Max Tullis was selected as a first-team player on the 1946 All-Star M.I.A.A. football team.
 Tackle Kenneth Swanson and guard Gayle Sexton were named to the second team.

 Adrian

 The 1946 Adrian Bulldogs football team represented Adrian College of Adrian, Michigan.
-Led by head coach Lyman E. Abbott, the Bulldogs compiled a 0–8 record (0–5 against MIAA opponents), finished in last place in the MIAA, and were outscored by a total of 159 to 12.
+Led by first-year head coach Lyman E. Abbott, the Bulldogs compiled a 0–8 record (0–5 against MIAA opponents), finished in last place in the MIAA, and were outscored by a total of 159 to 12.

 Adrian tackle James Staup was selected as a first-team player on the 1946 All-Star M.I.A.A. football team.